 2. Ben Nye Theatrical Creme Personal Kit

 This is a type of facial makeup activated by lukewarm water.
-These skin-safe paints are particularly well-suited for use as stage makeup and Halloween costumes.
+Ideal for stage makeup and Halloween costumes, this face paint holds up impressively in challenging weather conditions, resisting smearing and dripping.

 3. TAG Face & Body Paint